 Chef Bourdain returned to the CIA campus in May 2001 to tape a segment for “A Cook’s Tour” show that featured the places that shaped his career.
 Chef Bourdain is also the author of The Nasty Bits, Bone in the Throat, Gone Bamboo, and Typhoid Mary: An Urban Historical, a book that offers a view of kitchen life a century ago.
 He co-authored Anthony Bourdain’s Les Halles Cookbook with the restaurant’s proprietor, Phillipe Lajaunie, plus Medium Raw: A Bloody Valentine to the World of Food and the People Who Cook, a sequel to Kitchen Confidential, and No Reservations: Around the World on an Empty Stomach, a companion book to the television series that aired for nine seasons on the Travel Channel.
 In 2012, he and Joel Rose co-wrote the original graphic novel Get Jiro! for DC Comic/Vertigo, with art by Langdon Foss.

-Chef Bourdain’s articles and essays have appeared in The New York Times, The New Yorker, The Los Angeles Times, The Times of London, The Observer, Gourmet, Maxim, Food Arts, The Independent, Food Arts and Town & Country.
+Chef Bourdain’s articles and essays have appeared in The New York Times, The New Yorker, The Los Angeles Times, The Times of London, The Observer, Gourmet, Maxim, Food Arts, The Independent, and Town & Country.
+His popular blog on Tumblr detail his adventures and opinions.

 The Travel Channel aired two season’s of Chef Bourdain’s show The Layover.
 His new show, Anthony Bourdain: Parts Unknown airs on the CNN Network.
 The series received the 2014 Peabody Award for expanding viewer’s palates and horizons in equal measure, and the Voices of Courage and Conscience award from the U.S. Muslim Public Affairs Council for the Israel/Gaza episode.
 Chef Bourdain has been a judge on Top Chef and serves as a consultant and writer for the HBO series, Treme.

-Ecco Press, a division of HarperCollins, announced in September 2011 that Bourdain would have his own publishing line.
+Ecco Press, a division of HarperCollins, announced in September 2011 that Chef Bourdain would have his own publishing line.
 The first book, L.A.
 Son: My Life, My City, My Food by Roy Choi ’98, was release in 2013.
+The second book, Eating Viet Nam: Dispatches from a Blue Plastic Table by Graham Holliday, released in February 2015.

 Never one to sit still, Chef Bourdain is working on a sequel to his Get Jiro! graphic novel, a documentary about California cuisine legend Jeremiah Tower, and a memoir through his Ecco imprint from famed Hollywood manager Shep Gordon.
 He and business partner Stephan Werthen are currently developing a large-scale food hall in New York City that will consist of 40–50 single-concept stalls.
-The space will be divide into three sections: Asian stalls, a geographical spotlight area that will change every three to four months, and international/domestic vendors offering gourmet street food.
+The space, set to open in 2015 and aptly named Bourdain Market, will be divide into three sections: Asian stalls, a geographical spotlight area that will change every three to four months, and international/domestic vendors offering gourmet street food.

 In 2008, Chef Bourdain was inducted into the James Beard Foundation Who’s Who of Food & Beverage in America.
 He has won several Emmys, a Clio, a Critics Choice, and a Webby award for his writing and television series.